Edward Lloyd (publisher): Early publishing

-Lloyd made an early killing from plagiarising Charles Dickens, with works such as The Penny Pickwick, Oliver Twiss and Nickelas Nicklebery.
-An issue of his Pickwick reputedly sold 50,000 copies.
-It was unkind for Lloyd to brag that he sold more than the original: Dickens's own work cost 12 times as much as Lloyd's imitation.
-The plagiarised versions cost only a penny and were sold through tobacconists and small shops in order to reach market of semi-literate readers outside the range of middle-class booksellers.
+Lloyd also published plagiarised versions of Charles Dickens stories, with works such as The Penny Pickwick, Oliver Twiss and Nickelas Nicklebery.
+An issue of his Pickwick reputedly sold 50,000 copies, which outsold Dickens's originals.
+The reason for this was that the originals costed 12 times as much as Lloyd's imitation.
+The plagiarised versions were also sold through tobacconists and small shops rather than booksellers.

-Plagiarism was far from laudable, but it was commonplace at the time.
-The law was powerless to stop it and a lawsuit brought by Chapman & Hall, Dickens's publishers, failed.
-Lloyd was sued for “fraudulent imitation” of The Pickwick Papers in 1837.
+Due to these plagiarised versions, Lloyd was sued by Chapman & Hall, Dickens's publishers, for plagiarism of The Pickwick Papers in 1837.
+However, the lawsuit failed.
 The judge ruled that the publishers had not made out a viable case, without calling on Dickens to testify.
-Thanks to his tireless campaigning for reform, an Act in 1842 gave the author copyright and a right to stop infringement.
+Following this, Dickens campaigned for plagiarism reform, which led to the Copyright Act 1842.